 There are other options on the market but those listed above are the most common.
 Based on feedback from our customers we have opted to stick with MDF and Veneer core plywood.
 We can obtain most any species of veneer core but our most popular are Fir and Birch.
 Ultimately when choosing the right plywood for your job, there are many factors to consider, but they usually all come back to the composition and construction of the core.
 Ask questions of your supplier to understand where and how the plywood is manufactured so you can decide what will work best.
 Plywood can be a bit daunting since so many options and techniques are out there and the manufacturers seem to purposely remain obtuse in explaining their methods and materials.
 If you are armed with some basics about core behavior you are well on your way to picking the right product for your job.

+Confused yet?
+You are not alone.
+So much plywood and so many factors to consider.
+In the end you need to understand what is important for your project in order to choose a quality plywood panel.
+To some it is stability, to others it is the quality of the face veneer.
 As always we are happy to answer any questions about plywood and our staff is well educated in the intricacies of this product so as to be able to provide advice whenever possible.
 Next time we will talk about the world of Marine Grade Plywood because this product changes the rule substantially.